waylaidwanderer/node-chatgpt-api/README.md

 ## Caveats
 ### Regarding `ChatGPTClient`
-Since `text-chat-davinci-002` is ChatGPT's underlying model, I had to do my best to replicate the way the official ChatGPT website uses it.
-After extensive testing and comparing responses, I believe that the model used by ChatGPT has some additional fine-tuning.
+Since `gpt-3.5-turbo` is ChatGPT's underlying model, I had to do my best to replicate the way the official ChatGPT website uses it.
 This means my implementation or the underlying model may not behave exactly the same in some ways:
 - Conversations are not tied to any user IDs, so if that's important to you, you should implement your own user ID system.
 - ChatGPT's model parameters (temperature, frequency penalty, etc.) are unknown, so I set some defaults that I thought would be reasonable.
 - Conversations are limited to roughly the last 3000 tokens, so earlier messages may be forgotten during longer conversations.
   - This works in a similar way to ChatGPT, except I'm pretty sure they have some additional way of retrieving context from earlier messages when needed (which can probably be achieved with embeddings, but I consider that out-of-scope for now).
-- It is well known that, as part of the fine-tuning, ChatGPT had the following preamble:
-  > "You are ChatGPT, a large language model trained by OpenAI.
-You answer as concisely as possible for each response (e.g. don’t be verbose).
-It is very important that you answer as concisely as possible, so please remember this.
-If you are generating a list, do not have too many items.
-Keep the number of items short.
-  > Knowledge cutoff: 2021-09
-  > Current date: 2023-01-31"

-  As OpenAI updates ChatGPT, this preamble may also change.
-The default prompt prefix in my implementation attempts to replicate a similar behavior to the current ChatGPT model.

 ## Web Client
 A web client is available for this library's API server is also available at [waylaidwanderer/chatgpt-web-client](https://github.com/waylaidwanderer/chatgpt-web-client).